Sorry. We did not find anything.

 “…the joy of my job is when people say to me, ‘Thank you for coming.'”

-In contrast to the preschool, the last scheduled stop is Shimomisaka—a small village deep in the mountains with an aging community.
-For this final leg of the journey, Hideyuki turns on the public information speaker on the vehicle’s roof, which plays a Showa-era (1926-1989) tune, announcing their arrival.
+In contrast to the preschool, the last stop is Shimomisaka—a small village in the mountains with an aging community.
+For this final leg of the journey, Hideyuki turns on the loud speaker on the vehicle’s roof, which plays a Showa-era (1926-1989) tune, announcing their arrival.

-Just before the scheduled departure, a local resident hurries up clutching some books to return and is keen to borrow some more.
+Just before the scheduled departure, a local resident hurries clutching some books to return and ready to borrow some more.
 She states, “I always look forward to the monthly visits.
 They have large print books that my elderly mother can easily read.
 This library means a lot to us.”

 COMMUNITY CONNECTIONS Yoko feels part of her role as a mobile librarian is to keep an eye on the community she serves.
 “General libraries are important hubs for the community to gather and interact, but the mobile library forms much closer bonds with the people.
 If one of our regular users doesn’t borrow a book for a while, I worry about how they are doing.
 And while the summer heat and winter cold can be a challenge, the joy of my job is when people say to me, ‘Thank you for coming.'”